huuhait/xnt-core/docs/src/neptune-core/utxo_notification.md

 ### Local state.

-note: `neptune-core` already supports `OffChain` notifications via local state.
+note: `xnt-core` already supports `OffChain` notifications via local state.

 Local state transfers are useful when a wallet makes a payment to itself.
 Self-payments occur for almost every transaction when a change output is